On the Utility of Model Learning in HRI: Interaction Learning Algorithms

 \subsection{Black-Box Model-Based Learning}

-The Theory-of-Mind method models the human's actions as explicitly optimizing some cost function.
+The Theory-of-Mind approach models the human's actions as explicitly optimizing some cost function.
 An alternative is to learn this function directly from data via, e.g., a conditional neural network, as in \cite{schmerling2017multimodal}.

-\textbf{Vanilla.} In the ``vanilla" black-box model-based approach, we collect a training dataset of human-robot interactions as in the ToM approach and fit a neural network to it.
-This gives a model of human behavior that achieves low validation error.
-We generate a dataset $\mathcal{D}$ of generic demonstrations in the same manner as the ToM learner.
-We fit a neural network $f$ to $\mathcal{D}$.
+\textbf{Off-Policy (MB-OFF).} In the ``off-policy" black-box model-based approach, we collect a training dataset $\mathcal{D}$ of human-robot interactions as in the ToM approach and fit a neural network $f$ to $\mathcal{D}$.
 This allows us to estimate the human plan $\textbf{u}_H$, given the human and robot histories, the current state of the system, and the robot plan:

 $H_R$ and $H_H$ are the state-action histories of the robot and human over a finite time horizon.
 The model $f$ is trained by minimizing the loss between $f(.)$ and the observed data $\textbf{u}_H$ in $\mathcal{D}$.
-Specifically, we use a neural network with three fully connected layers, each with 128 weights and ReLU activations, and train the network using ADAM \cite{adam}.
+Specifically, we use a neural network with three fully connected layers, each with 128 neurons and ReLU activations, and train the network using ADAM \cite{adam}.

 Given this learned model, the vanilla model-based method generates a plan with trajectory optimization, just like the ToM method:

 The distinction is whether the prediction about $\textbf{u}_H$ comes from optimizing $\mathcal{R}_H$, or from the black box predictor $f$.